Best Alfred Alternatives in 2026

 - Proxy objects for operating on files and text: Advanced interaction model allows treating selected text, files, or application objects as first-class entities that can be manipulated, transformed, and sent to different targets through chained actions.

-- AppleScript integration: Extensibility through AppleScript enables custom actions that leverage macOS automation capabilities and interact with scriptable applications throughout the system.
+- AppleScript integration: Extensibility through AppleScript enables custom actions that use macOS automation capabilities and interact with scriptable applications throughout the system.

 - Custom catalog sources: Flexible indexing system allows defining which files, folders, applications, and data sources appear in search results, with granular control over what Quicksilver monitors and indexes.